MattiaCarolo/MIS22-23/README.md

 The scope of this project is to analyze reflex phenomena through the implementation of a multisensory interactive system.
 To achieve this the project must be paired with his physical counterpart.

-In order for the project to work

 ### Can You run it

-In order
+In order to run the project you need:

+- A Raspberry Pi 4 (check at the beginning if numpy is supported)
+- A Teensy board (we used the 3.6 version however all 3.X version should be supported)
+- Custom Hardware (check the related [paper](MultisensoryReport.pdf))

 ### How To Start